Outpatient Spine Procedures

 - Safer with a lower risk of complications.

 - Less pain and blood loss.

 - Less damage to muscles and soft tissue.

 Minimally invasive surgical techniques are less intensive and enable patients to recover at home instead of at the hospital.

-Four of the most common types of outpatient back surgery done at Florida Orthopaedic Institute are lumbar microdiscectomy, lumbar laminectomy, anterior cervical decompression and fusion, and anterior cervical disc replacement.
+Four of the most common types of outpatient back surgery done at Florida Orthopaedic Institute are lumbar microdiscectomy, lumbar laminectomy, anterior cervical decompression and fusion, and anterior cervical disk replacement.
 These surgeries are performed using minimally invasive techniques that cut the outpatient back surgery recovery time and only need a small incision.

 A microdiscectomy (also called a microdecompression) is usually used for relieving leg pain (also known as radiculopathy or sciatica) than lower back pain.
-A microdiscectomy reduces the pressure on a spinal nerve root by removing the material causing the pain, and is typically performed for a herniated disc.
-A small part of the bone over the nerve root or disc material under the nerve root is removed during the minimally invasive procedure.
+A microdiscectomy reduces the pressure on a spinal nerve root by removing the material causing the pain, and is typically performed for a herniated disk.
+A small part of the bone over the nerve root or disk material under the nerve root is removed during the minimally invasive procedure.

 This surgery creates space by removing the back part of a vertebra covering your spinal canal (the lamina).
 This operation enlarges your spinal canal to relieve pressure on the spinal cord or nerves.
 It is also known as a decompression surgery.